imanneelmaachi/Parkinson-disease-detection-and-severity-prediction-from-gait/README.md

       - 'train_severity': Run the cross-validation experiment for Parkinson severity prediction using the UPDRS scale.
       - 'ablation': Ablation study for the different gait signals for Parkinson detection.

-  Once runned, the algorithm will generate the following output files in
+  Once runned, the algorithm will generate the following output files:

  ------------